 Complete the Create New Project Wizard

-Click Next and on the Select the form factors you app will run on dialog.
-Leave the settings as default, the App will be for a Phone and Tablet.
+Click Next and on the Target Android Devices dialog.
+Leave the settings as default, the app will be for a Phone and Tablet.
 The Minimun SDK Application Programming Interface (API) can be changed if required.
 Newer APIs have more features but run on fewer devices.
-Older APIs support a wider set of devices but may mean not using all the features of the Android Software Development Kit (SDK).
+Older APIs support a wider set of devices but not all the features of the latest Android Software Development Kit (SDK).
 The Google Play store no longer supports devices earlier than API 9 (Android 2.3 Gingerbread), and some Android API features only work on Android Ice Cream Sandwich, API 14, and later.
 Plus the Studio SDK may issue warning messages for some features on earlier APIs.
 As a general rule the minimum recommend API to select should match the minimum API supported by Google's advertising AdMob code, at the time of this article update the minimum AdMob requirements are Android API 14 (Ice Cream Sandwich, version 4.0.1).

 Again select Next.
 On the Add an activity to Mobile dialog use the Empty Activity and press Next.

-On the Customize the Activity screen use the default settings:
+On the Configure Activity screen use the default settings:

 - Activity Name: MainActivity

 - Layout Name: activity_main

 Select Finish.
 Android Studio will prepare the project.
 This may take some time, especially if Android Studio is run for the first time.
 Check the status bar at the bottom of the Android Studio IDE when it appears.

 When an app is created the first screen is normally displayed by Studio.

 If not click on the activity_main.xml tab or go into the Project explorer and open the activity_main.xml (in the layout folder under res in the app project tree).
 If necessary click on the Design tab at the bottom of the editing area.